-In March 1853 he had to leave command because his father had died.
-Hu Linyi 胡林翼 took over the command of the Hunan army and continued the fight against the Taiping rebels.
+In March 1853, he had to leave command because his father had died.
+Hu Linyi 胡林翼 (1812-1861) took over the command of the Hunan army and continued the fight against the Taiping rebels.

 As an experienced military commander, he was entrusted with the suppression of the Nian rebellion (Nianjun qiyi 捻軍起義, 1851-1868) in May 1865 and took over command of the armies in the provinces of Zhili 直隸 (modern Hebei), Shandong and Henan.
 All his efforts did not result in a defeat, and so the next year he was replaced by Li Hongzhang, while Zeng Guofan himself was sent back to the post of governor-general of Liang-Jiang.

-In 1863, Zeng Guofan had the first Chinese steamship built, the "Yellow Swan" (Huanghu 黃鵠) and sent out Rong Hong 容閎 to America to buy machines and weapons.
-In 1866 he inaugurated the first Chinese factory for military equipment, the Jiangnan chuangzao zongju 江南創造總局 in Shanghai, together with Li Hongzhang.
-Rong Hong was only the first of a large number of students that Zeng Guofang sent to the USA.
-A lot of them would eventually be the founders of China's first industrial companies.
+In 1863, Zeng Guofan had the first Chinese steamship built, the "Yellow Swan" (Huanghu 黃鵠) and sent out Rong Hong 容閎 (Yung Wing, 1828-1912) to America to buy machines and weapons.
+In 1866, Zeng inaugurated the first Chinese factory for military equipment, the Jiangnan Arsenal (Jiangnan chuangzao zongju 江南創造總局) in Shanghai, together with Li Hongzhang.
+Rong Hong was only the first of a large series of students that Zeng Guofang sent to the USA.
+Many of them would eventually be the founders of China's first industrial companies.